 Origin.
 Tendinous from the under and fore part of the os calcis and os cuneiforme externum.
-Its fleshy belly is usually divided into two portions, and is intimately connected with the adductor and abductor pollicis.
+Its fleshy belly is usually divided into two portions by the tendons of the flex. long. poll. and is intimately connected with the adductor and abductor pollicis.

 Insertion.
-Into the ossa sesamoidea and the root of the first bone of the great toe.
+Into the ossa sesamoidea and the root of the

+first bone of the great toe.